esadr/mlsvm/README.md

 X_data.dat is the data file for dataset X which includes both test and training data.
 It is a matrix in PETSc binary format which rows are data points.
 X_label.dat is the label file for all the data.
 It is a vector in PETSc binary format which has +1 for minority class and -1 for majority class.

+There is a sample data set in the datasets folder.
+You can download the rest of the data sets from UCI.
+Another data set in prepared format is accessible using this [link](https://clemson.box.com/v/MLSVM-Datasets) Please cite the original data provider in case of using these data sets which are listed in the license.txt file.

 Preprocess Data
 -------------
 The converted the data needs to be normalized.
 For normalization, mlsvm_zscore uses z-score normalization on the whole data including training and test parts.